-Crispy Fried Onion Straws are crispy, crunchy deliciousness in every bite!
-Seasoned and lightly breaded thin-sliced onions are pan-fried to golden perfection.
+Crispy Fried Onion Straws are seasoned and lightly breaded thin-sliced onions, pan-fried to golden perfection.
 They’re so delicious as a snack, side, or on top your favorite burger!
-But be careful…once you try one, you might not be able to stop

-All of my friends know I am a 100% french fry snob.
-I have no problem sending them back at a restaurant if they’re not hot or fresh enough.
+My friends know I am a 100% french fry snob, and I’ll send them back at a restaurant if they’re not hot or fresh enough.